 Using text instead of images when possible

-From the w3C they advise “With the current CSS capabilities in most web browsers, it is good design practice to use actual text that is styled with CSS rather than image-based text presentation.
-Genuine text is much more flexible than images: It can be resized without losing clarity, and background and text colors can be modified to suit the reading preferences of users.”
+From the w3C, they advise, “With the current CSS capabilities in most web browsers, it is good design practice to use actual text that is styled with CSS rather than image-based text presentation.
+In addition, the genuine text is much more flexible than images: It can be resized without losing clarity, and background and text colors can be modified to suit the reading preferences of users.”

 Providing useful links to related and relevant resources

-Ensuring URLs are human-readable and logical – Try to avoid long numeric or abbreviated strings in the URL stubs.
+Ensuring URLs are human-readable and logical – Avoid long numeric or abbreviated strings in the URL stubs.
 Try to utilize keywords or phrases to ensure WCAG compliance and SEO

 Increased use of Video